hddm-devs/hddm/docs/source/lan_tutorial.rst

 bunch of information for each of the models that are currently implemented in HDDM.
 It lists,

--  A little ``doc`` string that informs about the status of the model.
+-  A ``doc`` string that gives some information about the status of the model as it pertains to it’s usability as well as some potential usage tips.
 Please read the ``doc`` string before using any of the new models.
 -  The parameter names under ``params``,
 -  The parameter bounds that where used for training the network under ``param_bounds``